Women's March Draws Supporters from Nation's Heartland

 Melanie Bohl, a former director for Planned Parenthood in Wisconsin, was driven by reproductive rights.
 “We will have to go back to using coat hangers for abortions, which I will not stand for,” she said.
 “We cannot be [moving] backwards.”
 Her seatmate placed a hand on hers in an offer of support.

-Galvanizing for the movement appears therapeutic for these demonstrators from Wisconsin.
-A common purpose seems to bring them closer as they share how they have been impacted by Trump and his proposed policies.
+Galvanizing for the movement appeared therapeutic for these demonstrators from Wisconsin.
+A common purpose seemed to bring them closer as they shared how they have been impacted by Trump and his proposed policies.
 It reminds them why they are enduring an uncomfortable bus ride in the middle of the night.

 “It’s cathartic to surround myself with others who are just as concerned about the country’s future as I am,” said Amy White, a mother of two young children who stayed home with her husband.
 “I know I had to do this.”